UTNkar/course-map/README.md

-# Competence guide - development
+# Course map - development

 This Reactjs development environment uses the build tool [Vite](https://vitejs.dev) and npm as package manager.
 You must therefore have [Node.js](https://nodejs.org/en/) installed on your computer in order to run this build.